Duper: The format that's super!

 A key may be either plain, quoted, or raw.

 Plain keys may only contain ASCII letters, ASCII digits, underscores _, and hyphens -.
 They must start with an ASCII letter, or an underscore followed by a letter or digit.
-Sequences of underscores and hyphens are not allowed, and bare keys must not end with them.
+Sequences of underscores and hyphens are not allowed, and plain keys must not end with them.

 {